October 20, 2022

-NAV CANADA today released its financial results for the year ended August 31, 2021.
+NAV CANADA today released its financial results for the year ended August 31, 2022.

 NAV CANADA is a private, not-for-profit company, established in 1996, providing air traffic control, airport advisory services, weather briefings and aeronautical information services for more than 18 million square kilometres of Canadian domestic and international airspace.
 The Company is internationally recognized for its safety record, and technology innovation.
-Air traffic management systems developed by NAV CANADA are used by air navigation service providers in countries worldwide.

 (1) Weighted charging units represent a traffic measure that reflects the number of billable flights, aircraft size and distance flown in Canadian airspace and is the basis for movement-based service charges, which comprise the vast majority of the Company’s revenue.